pymlex/distilbert-sst2-textattack/README.md

 ## Overview

 It's a TextAttack pipeline for BERT-like binary classification models.
+It exploits the `TextFoolerJin2019` black-box adversarial attack framework that can fool NLP models by identifying and replacing the most influential words in a text.
+It utilizes a combination of word importance ranking and synonym substitution based on semantic similarity to generate adversarial examples.
+This method ensures that the resulting text remains grammatically correct and semantically consistent to human readers while successfully misleading the classifier.

 ## Dataset

 The dataset is GLUE SST-2, which is a binary sentiment benchmark: `0 = negative`, `1 = positive`.
+It contains 67349 train and 872 validation examples, but we only use the the validation set.

 ## Attack setup